Referee Eric Lewis not selected to work NBA Finals while league looks into tweets

 “The pinnacle for an NBA official is to work the NBA Finals,” said Byron Spruell, the league’s president of basketball operations.

-Davis, Guthrie and Malloy will work Game 1 of the series Thursday night, the league said.
+Davis, Guthrie and Malloy worked Game 1 of the series Thursday night.
 Typically, the 12 referees each get to work one of the first four games of the series.

 Besides Lewis, the other referees who worked the 2022 finals but aren’t working them this year are Kane Fitzgerald — who left on-court work after last season and took over in September as the league’s Vice President of Referee Operations and Replay Center Principal — and James Capers, who is injured.